aortez/aortez.github.io/README.md

 It is hosted at http://allan.pizza

-Click on the black background area to see some action. :pizza:
+Click on the black background area to see some action.
+Wait a bit and the colliding balls will explode and subdivide. :pizza:

+This repo also contains golang-wasm implementation, which can be accessed at http://allan.pizza/go